jhellingman/tei2html/Wiki/Installation.md

 If you are planning to use the provided Perl scripts to glue things together, you will need a Perl interpreter.

-For Windows, my advise is to download [Strawberry Perl](http://strawberryperl.com/).
+For Windows, my advice is to download [Strawberry Perl](http://strawberryperl.com/).
 Use either the 32 or 64 bits version, to match your system.

-*Note* Upgrading Strawberry Perl does not work properly: please saveguard local installations in your site directory before upgrading, as the uninstaller will throw those files away.
+*Note* Upgrading Strawberry Perl does not work properly: please save-guard local installations in your site directory before upgrading, as the uninstaller will throw those files away.

 ### Packages used ###